(Or: How I Learned to Hire Smarter)

 - End your job posting with a closing and a name.
 Treat it like a letter.

 Does the applicant start their missive to you with a greeting, to Dan?

 - Specify a preferred method of contact.
 Maybe an email address.

 Did the applicant try another avenue instead?

 - Résumés are a pain.
 As you’ll see below, without a resume in the mix it’s easier to measure attention to detail.
+It may seem unorthodox to start candidate screening without a resume, but that’s a whole other document to sift through.
+Stick to introductions for now.
 Request a resume when you’re sure you want it.
 Until then, specifically tell applicants you do NOT want them to send a resume.

 Did the applicant send a resume?

 - Furthermore, just go ahead and tell them you don’t want any attachments.
 You’re just looking for an intro email.